codynhanpham/ttl_trigger_cli/README.md

 *The default baudrate is 9600 if not specified.*

 ## Important Notes
-Since the app send the TTL via UART, the voltage is held normally high and goes low when the pulse is sent.
+Since the app sends the TTL via UART, the voltage is held normally high and goes low when the pulse is sent.